brandontruggles/prIDE/README.md

 - [ ] Re-design the front-end using React.js.
 - [ ] Implement read-only links for inviting others to view code changes in real-time.
-- [ ] Allow users to compile and run different languages (add support for adding more through settings).
+- [x] Allow users to compile and run different languages.
 - [ ] Create a dedicated mobile client using React Native.
 - [ ] Create a dedicated desktop client using Electron.
 - [ ] Add functionality to install external libraries on the host server.